-The 2015 MSR online application opens on November 10, 2014 and applications must be submitted by January 8, 2015.
+The 2015 MSR application cycle is now closed.
 For more information, please read the most recent 2015 Request for Applications.

 For potential mentors: It only takes one person to make a difference in the life of a medical student.
 Be that person.
 If you are interested in mentoring a MSR recipient, please fill out our Mentor Interest Survey.

 2015 MSR Award Supporters*: